KeyKy/mobilenet-mxnet/README.md

 - RGB mean values **[123.68,116.78,103.94]** are subtracted
 - **scale: 0.017** is used as std values for image preprocessing
-- I use a ChannelwiseConvolution from [paper](https://github.com/cypw/CRU-Net)
+- I use ChannelwiseConvolution from [paper](https://github.com/cypw/CRU-Net)
 - This model is convert from [Mobile-Caffe](https://github.com/shicai/MobileNet-Caffe)